-Point University is a private college with support from congregations and individuals of the Christian Churches and Churches of Christ.
-The educational program of the College is in harmony with the faith and practice of these churches.
-While a significant number of students also come from this fellowship, the student body includes people from a variety of churches.
+Point University is a private university with strong support by congregations and individuals of the independent Christian Churches and Churches of Christ, a nondenominational fellowship sometimes referred to simply as Christian Churches.
+The educational program of the University is in harmony with the faith and practice of these churches.